 Tottenham win the Europa League: Ange Postecoglou says first trophy in 17 years will help to change club

-Brennan Johnson's goal saw Tottenham beat Man Utd 1-0 in the Europa League final; Spurs won their first trophy since 2008 in Bilbao and have secured a Champions League spot; Ange Postecoglou adds that he wants to build on the Europa League win
+Brennan Johnson's goal saw Tottenham beat Man Utd 1-0 in the Europa League final; Spurs won their first trophy since 2008 in Bilbao and have secured a Champions League spot; Ange Postecoglou says he wants to build on the Europa League win

-Ange Postecoglou says finishing third in the Premier League would not have changed Tottenham - but winning the Europa League will.
+Ange Postecoglou described himself as a "serial winner" after guiding Tottenham to a Europa League final win over Manchester United as speculation continues over his future.

-Spurs were 1-0 winners against Manchester United thanks to Brennan Johnson's first-half goal - bringing truth to Postecoglou's claims earlier this season that he always wins a trophy in his second season at a club.
+Spurs were victorious in a scrappy game thanks to Brennan Johnson's goal, bringing truth to Postecoglou's claims earlier this season that he always wins a trophy in his second seasons.

-It is the first silverware Tottenham have won since 2008 and will see them compete in the Champions League next season.
-That in itself will bring increased revenue to the club.
+Postecoglou hopes he will be given the chance to build on the success despite a poor Premier League campaign during which it has been suggested he could be on his way out of the club regardless of the result in Bilbao.

+Speaking in his press conference, he said there were no talks scheduled with the club over his future but said Europa League success proves his winning credentials to chairman Daniel Levy.

 - Analysis: Ange Postecoglou adapts his principles to keep trophy promise